 3. Guide the SMB through the buying process

-With fewer tiers in the organization’s hierarchy and less people involved in the decision-making process, SMBs generally churn through the buying process much quicker than larger employers.
-It’s your job to make sure you’re facilitating this process, so they don’t get stuck in the funnel.
+With fewer tiers in the organization's hierarchy and fewer people involved in the decision-making process, SMBs generally churn through the buying process much faster than larger employers.
+It's your job to make sure you're facilitating this process so they don't get stuck in the funnel.

 From the beginning, you should ensure you’re talking with the right people by asking the following questions:

-- Who will be involved in the decision?
+• Who is involved in the decision?
 What are their steps to make a decision?

-- Who are the most influential decision-makers?
-At what stages should they be involved?
+• Who are the most influential decision-makers?
+When will they get involved?

 Once you have answers to these questions, you can match the steps of your sales process to where they’re at in the decision-making process.